 - Urge to visit the bathroom

-Within Manhattan, there are a number of neurological patients of epilepsy who are taking treatment from the neurologists in Manhattan.
+Within Manhattan, there are a number of neurological patients with epilepsy who are taking treatment from neurologists in Manhattan.
 If you experience any of the above-listed symptoms, visit a neurology center in your location.

 – Disclaimer –